Skip to main content

 Radon detection and measurement from the world’s leading laboratory

 With over 30 years’ experience, Radonova prides itself on its industry-leading radon measurement processes and procedures.
-International comparison tests prove our testing and measurement standards to be of the highest accuracy and quality.
-Our innovative technologies and fast, cost-effective service have led us to produce and analyse over six million radon detectors to date worldwide.
+International comparison tests prove our testing and measurement standards to be of the highest accuracy and quality, whilst our innovative technologies and fast, cost-effective service have led us to produce and analyse over six million radon detectors to date worldwide.

 Radon testing for homes, schools and workplaces

-• The UK’s only supplier of ISO17025-accredited testing devices
+• The only supplier of ISO17025-accredited testing devices in the UK

 • Fully validated by the UK Health Security Agency